GEOG/EME 432

 Evolution of policy options

-• As we move toward the Kyoto Protocol days, we're looking at setting actual binding targets for the developed countries but only voluntary targets for developing countries.
+• As the Kyoto Protocol started to develop, the UNFCCC started to establish binding targets for the developed countries but only had voluntary targets for undeveloped countries.
 (This ends up causing a lot of blame-game between the developed and developing economic powerhouses - in particular US vs China.)

 Credit: The Climate Group, 2015